 Make use of what you have

+Something that I have grown up with is making use of what you have.
+A top step for when you are thinking of how to decorate your home.
 When I say that you always create something out of something then most of the time this is true.
 If you have old things lying around or old wood pallets then these are all perfect for creating old and spooky looks around the home and outside.

 For example, you can use the old wood pallets to create a spooky graveyard either inside or outside.
 In addition, you can use old tins paint them white or black and create spooky themed lanterns from them!